Will bushfires affect Australian Open tennis?

 "It is going to depend on the prevailing winds and whether we have ongoing fires," Christine Jenkins, professor of respiratory medicine at the University of New South Wales in Sydney, told AFP.

 "It's still an open question just whether or not we could still have further periods of intense pollution."

-"There is very definitely the threat of fire that could cause significant air pollution in Melbourne," Jenkins said.
+"(But) there is very definitely the threat of fire that could cause significant air pollution in Melbourne if things get worse at any point," she said.